hyperspy/hyperspy/doc/user_guide/tools.rst

 .. versionchanged:: 1.0.0

-A number of simple operations are supported by :py:class:`~.signal.Signal`.
+A number of simple operations are supported by :py:class:`~.signal.BaseSignal`.
 Most of them are just wrapped numpy functions, as an example:

 .. code-block:: python